Service Barrie City Hall, 1st Floor 70 Collier Street 705-726-4242ServiceBarrie@barrie.ca

 The Official Plan sets out where residential, commercial, institutional, and employment areas are to be located and how they will grow.
 It provides details about the City’s transportation network, sewer system, and water treatment facilities, as well as parks, recreational facilities, and community services.

 The City is currently in the process of reviewing and updating its Official Plan.
 Under the Planning Act, a municipality must update its official plan within 10 years of it first coming into effect, and at least once every five years after that.
 This review is a public process, and we encourage Barrie citizens to participate.
-Details on how you can get involved will be posted on
+You can get involved by visiting buildingbarrie.ca.

 Zoning By-law (By-law 2009-141) is the primary tool that the City uses to implement the vision set out in its Official Plan.
 The Zoning By-law establishes specific land-use designations prescribing how properties may be used and sets out standards for the physical form and organization of buildings on those properties.
 It also addresses such details as lot dimensions and coverage, building height and setbacks, parking requirements, and amenity space.